navjotts/ML-experiments/README.md

 * These are in no particular order (whatever I got my hand on from my past notebooks)
 * **Intention is to create a 50-ML-projects kind of list**

 There is bound to be some imperfect stuff, these are picked from some of the things I **explored** when starting out, and I have left them as they were – experiments.
+Readers are expected to do their own explorations and arrive on their own conclusions – please shoot me an [email](navjotts@gmail.com) if you find something stupidly wrong.

 ## URL
 [https://ml-experiments.netlify.com/](https://ml-experiments.netlify.com/)